pkseeg/personal-website/content/authors/admin/_index.md

 My name is Parker, I'm a first year PhD student in the Dartmouth College Department of Computer Science.
-My research interest spans the fields of machine learning and natural language processing, and in particular I aim to develop explainable ML systems that leverage natural language to make intelligent decisions.
+My research interest spans the fields of machine learning and natural language processing, and in particular I aim to develop novel, explainable systems for structuring unstructured natural language data and to produce ML systems that leverage natural language to make intelligent decisions.

 I have a strong history in data science, sports analytics, and teaching.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.